 Braindance: The Ukrainian Musical Revolution

 ШЩЦ (SHITS) – Their name in Cyrillic translates roughly to the expletive seen above.
 Ambitious AND humorous.
 Score one for ШЩЦ already.
 According to their Bandcamp site, this playlist is chock full of Ukrainian ‘braindance’ electronic music.
 Braindance is quite an appealing style name all on it’s own.
 Enough to draw me in initially.
 Drawing me in is not as easy as it may seem.
 Sometimes I’m rather closed minded or downright stubborn for no conceivable reason.
 Now, despite being an electronic artist of late, I can say I’m not particularly a fan of the style.
 Something about it rubs me the wrong way.
 However, ШЩЦ is full of emotion and uncontested musicianship.
 This glimpse into post revolution Ukrainian underground culture is not something to be ignored.
+The former member of the Soviet Union has something to say and they flat-out don’t give a fuck what you think.

 Who are you talking about?